arjunvynipadath/docs/MPI_README.txt

 than one compiler can be selected simultaneously, if desired.

 Users should check the main Open MPI web site for additional documentation and support.
-(Note: The FAQ file considers InfiniBand tuning among other issues.)
+(Note: The FAQ file considers OpenFabrics tuning among other issues.)

 3.1 Setting up for Open MPI
 ---------------------------